herkkules/herkkules/README.md

 My core competency is in enabling profitable innovation.
 I design elegant and user-centric information systems rooted in open standards, ensuring long-term maintainability, measurability and future relevance.
 My independent approach means I am unbiased towards service providers.
 I to focus on creating solutions that maximise value and options for your organisation.

->  - **Resilient Operations:**  I design systems that remain stable under stress, ensuring operational continuity even in the face of disruption.
+>  - **Rugged Systems:**  I design systems that remain stable under stress, ensuring operational continuity even in the face of disruption.
 From fail-safe architectures to redundancy planning, resilience is built into every layer.

 >  - **Nordic Design:** Purpose, elegance and craftsmanship are the guidelines of my Design Thinking.

->  - **Distributed Systems:** For organisations with sensitive or decentralised operations, I develop architectures that prioritise usability, scalability, and security while providing seamless performance.
+>  - **Decentralised Architecture:** For organisations with sensitive or decentralised operations, I develop architectures that prioritise usability, scalability, and security while providing seamless performance.

 ---